XRPLF/xrpl-dev-portal/content/gateway_guide.md

 Processing payments to and from Ripple naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
 We recommend the following precautions:

 - Protect yourself against reversible deposits.
 Ripple payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
 Scammers can abuse this to take their fiat money back by canceling a deposit after receiving Ripple issuances.
+- When sending into Ripple, specify the cold wallet as the issuer of the currency.
+Otherwise, you might accidentally use paths that deliver the same currency issued by other accounts.
+- Before sending a payment into Ripple, double check the cost of the payment.
+A simple payment from your hot wallet to a customer should not cost more than the destination amount plus any [transfer fee](#transferrate) you have set.
 - Before processing a payment out of Ripple, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you, and it is also an important element of most anti-money-laundering regulations.
 This is especially important because the users sending money from Ripple could be different than the ones that initially received the money in Ripple.
 - Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending Ripple transactions.
 - [Robustly monitor for incoming payments](#robustly-monitoring-for-payments), and read the correct amount.
 Don't mistakenly credit someone the full amount if they only sent a [partial payment](transactions.html#partial-payments).